brunopostle/homemaker-addon/README.md

 The homemaker-addon is a python port of the Homemaker [Topologise blender add-on](https://bitbucket.org/brunopostle/urb/src/master/blender/topologise.py).

 Copyright 2022-24, Bruno Postle <bruno@postle.net>
-License: GPLv3.
+License: GPL-3-or-later
-3D and 2D asset and style files bundled with this software are additionally licensed 'CC BY 4.0'
+3D and 2D asset and style files bundled with this software are additionally licensed CC0-1.0